-The optional LCB test panel is mounted on a 19-inch side panel, 5-1/4 inches high (3 rack units) with slotted edge holes for mounting on a standard relay rack or panel.
-For the outline and drilling plan refer to Fig. 13.
+The optional LCB test panel is mounted on a 19-inch wide panel, 5-1/4 inches high (3 rack units) with edge slots for mounting on a standard relay rack or panel.
+For the outline and drilling plan refer to Figure 9.
 This unit consists of 2 type FT-1 10 terminal FT switches and is used to provide interface between the LCB and the power system for such inputs as the current transformer, dc battery, trip circuits and breaker control.
 Four resistors and a pushbutton are included to simulate breaker trip coil current.
 Fuses are provided for ac voltage.

-AUDIO-TONE PROTECTION PACKAGE
+AUDIO TONE PROTECTION PACKAGE

-The optional audio-tone protection package is mounted on a 19-inch wide panel, 3.5 inches high (2 rack units) with slotted edge holes for mounting on a standard relay rack or panel.
-For the outline and drilling, refer to Fig. 14.
+The optional audio tone protection package is mounted on a 19-inch wide panel, 3.5 inches high (2 rack units) with edge slots for mounting on a standard relay rack or panel.
+For the outline and drilling, refer to Figure 10.
 Mounted behind the panel are 600 ohm isolating/matching transformers and resistor/zener surge protectors.
 Connection from the pilot pair and LCB tone output is made via terminal blocks at the rear of the panel.
 Test jacks on the front panel are available for facilitating measurements of the incoming and outgoing tone levels.